Audiation

 for Conductors

-Approach to Score Study
+Approach to Score Study Skill Development

 Audiation, the ability to hear music in silence for which sound is not or may never have been present, is a necessary skill for conductors if they wish to engage fully in the art of studying and teaching music.
 Although score study is an individual process that will vary from conductor to conductor, the ability to hear music vividly in the mind is a fundamental skill that must be developed if one wishes to develop an aural image of the music prior to the first rehearsal without the aid of recordings.